stcarrez/ada-keystore/docs/akt.md

 This property defines the
 _gpg2_(1) command to be used to retrieve the list of available secret keys.
-This command is executed when the keystore file is protected by a

-are capable of decrypting it.
+This command is executed when the keystore file is protected by a GPG key to identify the possible GPG Key ids that are capable of decrypting it.